Everything You Need to Know About Pea Protein

 Whey, a protein derived from milk, is one of the most common choices, and often praised for its complete amino acid profile.
 But for many, whey isn’t the best option.

-Those with dairy sensitivities or allergies, or those who live a plant-based lifestyle for health or sustainability reasons, often find themselves looking for a highly-bioavailable protein option free of milk.
+Those with dairy sensitivities or allergies, or those who live a plant-based, vegan or vegetarian lifestyle for health or sustainability reasons, often find themselves looking for a highly-bioavailable protein option free of milk.

 That’s where plant-based pea protein comes in.
 Pea protein is a more recent contender on the market, but is shaking things up (literally and figuratively) in the protein powder game.